awsdocs/aws-greengrass-developer-guide/doc_source/encryption-in-transit.md

 + Keep system libraries updated with the latest security patches\.
 + Protect private keys\.
 For more information, see [Key management for the Greengrass core device](key-management.md)\.

-For connected devices, it's your responsibility to:
+For client devices, it's your responsibility to:
 + Keep the TLS stack up to date\.
 + Protect private keys\.